Tools

 Team member · needs Solar + Lunar

 Core skill: deep fiscal sponsorship intelligence.
 Dual-entity compliance tracking, pass-through fund management, sponsor relationship reporting, and restricted fund oversight for organizations operating under a fiscal sponsor.
 Sits on top of Solar's Cash vs. Accrual view and Lunar's Fiscal Sponsor Reconciliation, reading from both at once.
-Needs both halves of the duo because the sponsor-side reporting obligation runs simultaneously against the grant portfolio and the accounting books, and neither side alone can close the loop.
-Built because fiscal sponsorship creates a reporting obligation that runs in two directions at once — to the sponsor and to each funder — and most organizations navigate it manually with spreadsheets that belong to whoever built them.
+Needs both Solar and Lunar because the sponsor-side reporting obligation runs simultaneously against the grant portfolio and the accounting books, and neither side alone can close the loop.
+Built because fiscal sponsorship creates a reporting obligation that runs in two directions at once, to the sponsor and to each funder, and most organizations navigate it manually with spreadsheets that belong to whoever built them.

-Standalone Agents Run on their own ground, with or without the duo
+Standalone Agents Run independently, with or without the Slingshot pair

 Knowledge Management Concept